HoldenLab/VerciniAnalysisJ/README.md

 - Save the ROIs using the ROI manager window by going to More>Save... and saving them in the same directory as the kymograph with the same file name (e.g. if the kymograph is 180327_mNG-ftsz1_kymoWrap.tif, save the ROI file as 180327_mNG-ftsz1_kymoWrap.zip).
 - In VerciniAnalysisJ ActionBar, use Batch kymotrace statistics.
 Nativate to the directory containing both the video and compressed ROI file.

 The output will be a csv file containing the track numbers with lengths, times, speeds, and angles.
+Each operation should take a couple of seconds on a standard computer.

 LICENSING INFORMATION